solanto/garden/notes/consumption-list.md

   * "Not only is it easy to lie with maps, it's essential"
 * Le Petit Prince (Antoine de Saint-Exupéry)
 * The Boy, the Mole, the Fox, and the Horse (Charlie Mackesy)
+* The Song of Achilles (Madeline Miller)

+  * Promptly wept upon finishing.

 ## graphic novels